wizardyesterday/ComputerTalker/README.txt

 I decided to make the synthesizer software-based.

 There will be two C++ classes:
-1. PhonemMaker - Converts text to a phonem stream.
+1. PhonemeMaker - Converts text to a phoneme stream.
-2. SpeechSynthesizer - Plays the phonem stream.
+2. SpeechSynthesizer - Plays the phoneme stream.

-If I find PCM files for the phonems, the speech synthesizer part will be fairly easy.
+If I find PCM files for the phonemes, the speech synthesizer part will be fairly easy.
 As of right now, the PhonemMaker works, although there is a segfault now and then.